abdullahshah09/purple-tech-client/README.md

 Client-side source code for Purple-Tech Co.
 A Fullstack eCommerce React App where you can purchase consumer tech.

 Made using MERN stack (MySQL, Express, React, Node).
 A full stack create-react-app.
-For entire source code, please visit my repo /abd-store/

 Frontend hosted via Netlify which integrates with Git for CI/CD.